Table of contents

 The power of sales triggers

-There are many advantages to integrating a sales trigger into your outreach strategy.
-Here are the main ones:
+Integrating a sales trigger into your outreach strategy comes with several benefits.
+Here are the key advantages:

 1. A smaller, better-targeted audience